PLASTIC FREE JANUARY – TIP #7

 - Wire Pegs are easy to open and stainless steel pegs don’t leave marks on your delicate clothing.

-No matter what peg you choose, make it a Plastic Free choice and you’ll be a winner either way.
+No matter which eco-friendly peg you choose, make it a Plastic Free choice and you’ll be a winner either way.